HIPAA Compliance Checklist for 2025

 Consequences of Non-Compliance

-Failure to meet FedRAMP information security framework blocks providers from serving federal agencies and risks contract loss.
+Failure to meet the FedRAMP information security framework blocks providers from serving federal agencies and risks contract loss.

 9. Gramm-Leach-Bliley Act (GLBA)